UnknownExplorer13/NifSkope/CONTRIBUTIONS.md

 * Help docs submodule
 * More UV Editor shortcuts
 * More de-hardcoded icons
-* Skyrim parallax shader edits to bring it in-line with Candoran's edits
+* Skyrim parallax shader edits to bring it in-line with Candoran's and hexabit's edits

 # QA & Feature Suggesters